Agreements vs Contracts: What’s the Difference?

 In other parts of the world, like the United Kingdom, when two or more parties agree on services and payment for those services, the contract is binding.
 Exceptions apply to property purchases or rental agreements, consumer credit contracts and intellectual property rights.

-The biggest trouble with verbal agreements is that they’re hard to enforce.
+The biggest trouble with verbal agreements vs contracts is that they’re hard to enforce.
 If there’s no record, courts can’t demand that both parties adhere to the terms of the agreement.
 Even with verbal agreements, it is important to keep records in place so that no party forgets the terms.

 However, if two parties have established confidence and trust in one another, a non-contractual agreement can be the way to go, saving time and money and allowing more flexibility.